shivashant25/Nerdio-Lab/Hands-on lab/01-Create-nmm-account.md

 ## Overview

 Azure AD Security Groups are Security Principals, which means they can be used to secure objects in Azure AD.
 They can be created natively in Azure AD, or synced from Windows AD with Azure AD Connect.
+NMM Partner API allows MSPs to automate various actions in NMM via API that they can do via the NMM portal.
+For examples, MSPs can create & manage host pools, hosts, desktop images all via the API.
+In this lab, you'll be creating groups in Azure AD, accessing the NMM portal using the web app and creating a NMM Account.

 ## Exercise 1: Create Groups in Azure AD.